Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 No native FinOps.
 Cost visibility requires third-party integrations

 No native FinOps.
-Would require custom plugin development
+Ccustom plugin development required

 Multi-tenant